AbhraneelBera/wiringBone/README.md

 #Features:
 1. Control 65 GPIO pins for digital input/output.
 2. Generate PWM from total 30 pins (6 pins from PWMSS and 24 pins from PRU_ICSS).
-3. Among 30 PWM pins, 24 pins have optional failsafe feature.
+3. Among 30 PWM pins, 24 pins have failsafe feature (Discussed in 'PWM' section below).
 4. Capture pulse width and time period of incoming pulse train from 26 pins.
-5. Control 4 UART ports.
+5. Control 4 UART ports and any other serial device available.
 6. Control 1 I2C port.
-7. Control 2 SPI ports (experimental).
+7. Control 2 SPI ports (experimental, not tested).
+8. Configure the overlay at run-time and the overlay will revert back to the default pin modes at program exit.
-8. GPIO and PWM port clean-up at program exit (Work in Progress).
+9. GPIO and PWM port auto clean-up at program exit (Discussed in 'Stopping the program' section below).

 Use of some pins may require disabling the hdmi and emmc capes.
 Refer to the pin diagrams in this link http://beagleboard.org/Support/bone101